-The panel of judges reserves the right to make the award only to candidates whose collections are considered to be of exceptional quality.
-The first prize brings an award of $2000, second prize $1000, and third prize $500.
+The panel of judges reserves the right to make awards only to contestants whose collections are considered to be of exceptional quality.
+The first prize brings an award of $3,000, second prize $1,500, and third prize $750.
 Winners will also be invited to participate in an awards ceremony in April and to lend representative books or works of art to an exhibition at the library.

 For further information, contact Hope Mayo, Philip Hofer Curator of Printing and Graphic Arts in Houghton Library, via e-mail.